Beautiful and Easy Flower Beds for the Lazy Gardener

 You can also grow vegetables in pots on the patio and balcony instead of in a vegetable patch.
 The larger the area you cultivate, the more effort you will have to put into it.
 Growing vegetables in pots limits the area you have to work on and you also save time spent on watering and harvesting.
 And of course, there's no weeding necessary.
 Cucumbers, kohlrabi, herbs, peppers, lettuce and tomatoes grow well in pots.
 They can also be grown in raised beds.

-- Spade head made of stainless steel
+- Blades made of hardened carbon steel